Hannity: Format

-Roy Moore comments and advertiser boycott

-In November 2017, Hannity interviewed the Alabama senate candidate Roy Moore, who was facing accusations of sexual assault and harassment of teenage girls while he was in his thirties.
-Hannity said Moore "deserves the presumption of innocence" and that "none of us know the truth".
-After criticism from Media Matters for America, which had been promoting a boycott since May 2017 over previous controversial comments by Hannity, some major advertisers pulled their advertising from Hannity's show.
-These actions were met with counter boycotts by Hannity's fans who destroyed products made by the companies who removed their promotions from the show and pledged to stop buying their products until the decisions were reversed, causing the CEO of one of the companies to publicly state that the public announcement of his company's removal of advertisements was "unacceptable" and that his company did not intend to take sides in the matter.

-Programming announcements/changes
+Programming announcements and changes

-Following the announcement on November 25, 2008, that Alan Colmes would leave the show, it was decided that the show would simply be entitled Hannity.
+Following the announcement on November 25, 2008, that Alan Colmes would leave Fox News primetime show Hannity & Colmes, it was decided that show would be succeeded by Hannity with Sean Hannity hosting solo.

 From October 7, 2013, to September 22, 2017, most Hannity episodes were pre-recorded to air in the 10:00 p.m. time-slot, occasionally airing live if a major breaking news story was being covered.
 Following the move to 10:00 p.m., the 9:00 p.m. time-slot was filled by several programs, including The Kelly File, Tucker Carlson Tonight, and most recently The Five, which aired at 9:00 p.m. until September 25, 2017, when Hannity returned to its original time and got a graphics makeover.

 Location

 Hannity is broadcast from Studio J at 1211 Avenue of the Americas (also known as the News Corp.
 Building), New York City.
 On March 20, 2018, Hannity temporarily relocated to Studio F from its original location in Studio J for construction.
 The program went back to renovated Studio J on June 5, 2018.

+On January 2, 2024, Hannity announced that he had moved to Florida and would be broadcasting both his radio show and Hannity from his new home permanently.